nishantmunjal2003/pyflaskmysql/README.md

 # pyflaskmysql

 This is a simple Python and Mysql Connection Demonstration.
 This project contains three views and app.py file to connect and use it.
-For complete understanding of the code [https://](https://nishantmunjal.com/lesson/python-with-flask-and-mysql-project/) MYSQL with Python and Flask
+For complete understanding of the code [MYSQL with Python and Flask](https://nishantmunjal.com/lesson/python-with-flask-and-mysql-project/)

 Steps to Execute: